neuml/cord19q/tasks/virus-genome.md

 # Experimental infections to test host range for this pathogen.

 #### Highlights<br/>
-- The virus is known to infect a wide range of hosts including humans, other mammals, and birds.<br/>
-- Coronaviruses can be classified into 4 genera (a, b, c, and d) and these viruses are detected in a wide range of animal species, including humans .<br/>
+- Although coronavirus is commonly associated with acute respiratory infections in humans, its ability to infect multiple host species and a variety of diseases makes it a complex pathogen .<br/>
+- Human coronaviruses are considered as important pathogens that cause respiratory infection.<br/>
+- Infections of other respiratory pathogens were reported in 16 patients (47.06%).<br/>
 - To date, many problems remain to be solved, including the virus' origin, extent, and duration of transmission in humans, its ability to infect animal hosts, its spectrum and pathogenesis of human infections, and an effective vaccine development.<br/>
 - Many important questions remain unanswered, including its origin, extent, and duration of transmission in humans, ability to infect other animal hosts, and the spectrum and pathogenesis of human infections.<br/>
-- Coronaviruses (CoVs) are enveloped, single positive-stranded RNA viruses that can infect a wide range of host species.<br/>

 #### Articles<br/>
 [Larger viral genome size facilitates emergence of zoonotic diseases](https://doi.org/10.1101/2020.03.10.986109)<br/>